arqamrp/arqamrp.github.io/_posts/2023-01-14-Notes-on-Mark-Twain.md

 Part of what makes him a quizmaster's pet is that Twain was quite the socialite.
 In fact, he had so vast an acquaintance that he constituted several "clubs" consisting of slices of his social pie.

 One such club was the Juggernaut Club [^6], which drew its membership from amongst the women who wrote to Twain but never received his *darshan*.
 We know about the existence of this institution from a letter of investiture Twain sent to a certain Ms Helen, a French Alsatian maiden of 29, who happened to enter his correspondence.
-The letter solemnly describes the club's Constitution, paraphrased here.
+The letter solemnly describes the club's Constitution, part of which is paraphrased here.

 > The club shall have only one member from one country.
+>
 > Members don't get a say in their membership; only the Chief Servant[^7] of the club (the grand old man himself) does.

 He mentions members from Scotland, the US of A, and, very interestingly, a Mohammedan girl from Bengal.
 Had I ever thought about it, my estimation of the likelihood of English-educated Muslim Hindustani women in that era would have been low.
 That of such a woman knowing about and taking the step of writing letters to the venerable Mk2ain?
 Zero.
 People were better at cold mailing back then.